nielsenjared/nielsenjared.github.io/content/blog/curious/index.md

 What _is_ curiosity?

-If you Google it, you'll find images of question marks, magnifiying glasses, cats, and the Mars rover of the same name.
+If you Google it, you'll find definitions such as "a strong desire to know or learn something" and images of question marks, magnifiying glasses, cats, and the Mars rover of the same name.